9 Prefrontal Functions…let Mindsight be your guide

 How against all odds and thousands of years of teaching to the contrary have we arrived at this preposterous conclusion?

-Shakespeare may have been on to something when he remarked, “there is nothing either good or bad, but thinking makes it so.”
+Shakespeare may have been on to something when he remarked,

 Along these lines, I’m willing to argue that any good or so-called bad emotion should be understood as a guidance system.